Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="731" alt="image" src="https://github.com/user-attachments/assets/f1963f0e-85b4-475a-8d02-a887223bd513" />

 Run the script again: In the DynamoDB item explorer, review the table data.
 As you might expect, the item remains unchanged.
 Because the condition attribute_not_exists(product_name) was included in the put_item operation, the item was not overwritten.
-This failure behaviour is exactly the behaviour that you want.
+This failure behaviour is exactly the behaviour that I want.
-What do you think will happen if you change only the product name (primary key) to cherry pie but keep the same attributes using that conditional expression?

 In the AWS Cloud9 IDE, update the conditional_put.py script by replacing the product_name value of <apple pie> to cherry pie and saving the file.